gaambo/deployer-wordpress/README.md

 All tasks are documented and describe which options/variables need to be configured. `set.php` is included in all example recipes - This and the example recipes should have you covered regarding all required configurations.
 Further variables which need to be set by you are marked accordingly in the recipes.

 To help understand all the configurations here are the thoughts behind theme:
-The tasks are built to work with any kind of WordPress setup (vanilla, composer, subdirectory,..) - therefore all paths and directorys are configurable via variables. `set.php` contains some sane defaults which makes all tasks wort out of the box with a default installation.
+The tasks are built to work with any kind of WordPress setup (vanilla, composer, subdirectory,..) - therefore all paths and directorys are configurable via variables. `set.php` contains some sane defaults which makes all tasks work out of the box with a default installation.

 ### Default Directory Structure

-The defaults assume you've got everything in your root project directory.
-Which means `deploy.php` is located in the same directory which serves as document root and in this document root WordPress is installed with it's default directory structure (themes, plugins, uploads under `wp-content`).

-My [Vanilla WordPress Boilerplate](https://github.com/gaambo/vanilla-wp/) puts the document root into a `public` subdirectory of the root directory.
-So it updates the paths on localhost to point to the public directory.
+My [Vanilla WordPress Boilerplate](https://github.com/gaambo/vanilla-wp/) uses this library.
 You can find a example configuration in the GitHub repository.

 ### wp-config.php